Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Calculating the trajectory of impacting asteroids

 The first step in the method used here to obtain the impacting trajectory is to define the impact epoch, $JD_{im}$, for the selected asteroid on the CNEOS website.
-Additionally, an arbitrarily chosen epoch one month before the collision is selected to obtain the osculating elements of the asteroid from the ephemerides tables of the \textit{Horizons} system of NASA's Jet Propulsion Lab~\footnote{\url{ssd.jpl.nasa.gov/horizons/}}, $JD=JD_{im}-1\text{ month}$.
+Additionally, an arbitrarily chosen epoch of a month before the collision is selected to obtain the osculating elements of the asteroid from the ephemerides tables of the Horizons system of NASA's Jet Propulsion Lab~\footnote{\url{ssd.jpl.nasa.gov/horizons/}}, $JD=JD_{im}-1\text{ month}$.
 The ephemerides of the massive bodies, all the planets of the Solar System, used for the matching in the CRNBP (as described in Section \ref{sec:CRNBP_efemeride}), are selected for the impact epoch $JD_{im}$.
-The exception is for epochs of collision after January 9, 2100, due to the unavailability of Neptune's ephemeris after that date.
+The exception is for epochs of collision after January 9, 2100, due to the unavailability of Neptune's ephemerides after that date.
 In these cases, the correspondence in ephemerides of the massive bodies for January 1, 2100, is used.
 The fixed system of ephemerides is the ecliptic coordinate system, centered on the Sun, for the J2000 epoch.

 In the CRNBP model, in addition to all the planets, we consider the Sun as $M_1$, as defined in Section \ref{sec:CRNBP}, and the Earth as $M_2$.
-The selected asteroids, along with some of their data obtained from the CNEOS website, such as the impact date (from which $JD_{im}$ can be obtained), and the estimated average diameter of the body, $D$, are presented in Table \ref{tab:select_ast_CNEOS}.
-Table \ref{tab:osc_horizons} shows the osculating orbital elements for each of these selected asteroids, as well as their respective epochs, $JD$, obtained from NASA's Jet Propulsion Lab \textit{Horizons} system.
+The selected asteroids, along with some of their data obtained from the CNEOS website~\footnote{\url{cneos.jpl.nasa.gov/sentry/}}, such as the impact date (from which $JD_{im}$ can be obtained), and the estimated average diameter of the body, $D$, are presented in Table \ref{tab:select_ast_CNEOS}. {Asteroids without impact probability, $\mathcal{P}_{im}$, means there is no predicted impact with Earth, and the data considered for impact are for the closest approach to Earth, obtained from the Small-Body Database Lookup at NASA's Jet Propulsion Lab \footnote{\url{ssd.jpl.nasa.gov/tools}}.} Table \ref{tab:osc_horizons} shows the osculating orbital elements for each of these selected asteroids, as well as their respective epochs, $JD$, obtained from NASA's Jet Propulsion Lab Horizons system.

 After obtaining the necessary data, transformations are performed to convert the asteroid's ephemeris data to coordinates in the CRNBP's synodic system and canonical units.
 With this, an optimization problem is formulated, where the cost function to be minimized is given by: